CloudCannon/documentation/_posts/2016-09-05-i18n-improvements-updated-path-selector-ui-and-general-fixes.md

 * Full page activity feed for non-developers
 * Collection tab broken when source is set to `.` or `./`
-* i18n options are now only shown for enterprise sites with locales
+* i18n options are now only shown for pro sites with locales
 * CSS compressor no longer makes unsafe optimisations
 * Embedded data URLs no longer break after CSS compression
 * Path correction in i18n produces the correct URL